Adolescent Screening, Assessment, and Treatment (Discovery Center)

 Yariv Hofstein, PhD (PI), Dominique Morisano, PhD, Shilpa Taufique, PhD, Philip Clemmey, PhD, and Daniel Medeiros, MD

 The goal of this internally funded study is to evaluate the feasibility of incorporating use of the Nintendo Wii Fit into an adolescent alternative high school/psychiatric day-treatment program.
 This study will also assess 1) whether the addition of specific motivational enhancement tools might increase use of the Wii Fit and 2) whether there are psychological benefits associated with the use of exergames.
-The project is based at the Comprehensive Adolescent Rehabilitation and Education Service (CARES) of the Child and Family Institute of the Department of Psychiatry at St. Luke’s Roosevelt Hospital Center.
+The project is based at the Comprehensive Adolescent Rehabilitation and Education Service (CARES) of the Child and Family Institute of the Department of Psychiatry at Mount Sinai St. Luke's Roosevelt.

 Factors Associated with Outcomes in Severely Emotionally Disturbed Children who Received Intensive Community-based in-home Mental Health Services